MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-telemetry.md

 Use the following procedure:
 1. On the VMM console, click **Settings** .

- **General** settings window appear with available list of settings.
+ **General** settings window appears with available list of settings.
 3. Click **Diagnostics and Usage Data Settings**.

   ![Diagnostics and Usage](./media/telemetry/diagnostics-and-usage-data.png)